cacao-org/cacao/AOloopControl/examples/README.md

 ~~~
 ├── <CONFNAME>-conf                     -> configuration directory (where configuration files are stored)
-│   ├── LOOPNAME                        -> ASCII file containing <LOOPNAME>, the name of cacao loop
 │   ├── tasklist.txt                    -> List of tasks that will be managed by cacao-task-manager
 │   ├── cacaovars.bash                  -> Variables defining the configuration: lists processes to be setup by cacao-setup
 │   ├── fpssetup.setval.conf            -> (optional) Initialization read by milk-fpsCTRL after launch